 For Workers’ Compensation.
-We may release Health Information for Workers Compensation or similar programs.
-These programs provide benefits for work-related injuries or illness.
+We may release Health Information for Worker’s Compensation or similar programs.
+These programs provide benefits for work-related injuries or illnesses.

 For Disaster Relief.
-We may disclose your Protect Health Information to disaster relief organizational that seek your Protected Health Information to coordinate your care, or notify family and friends of your location or condition in a disaster.
-We will provide you with an opportunity to agree or object to such disclose whenever possible.
+We may disclose your Protect Health Information to disaster relief organizations that seek your Protected Health Information to coordinate your care or notify family and friends of your location or condition in a disaster.
+We will provide you with an opportunity to agree or object to such disclosure whenever possible.

 For Fundraising Activities.
 We may use or disclose your Protected Health Information, as necessary, in order to contact you for fundraising activities.
 You have the right to opt out of receiving fundraising communications.